 The exclamation mark, which signifies surprise and was originally called the note of admiration, gains its name from the Latin Io, meaning joy.
 In its original usage, the letter “I” was written above the letter “O”, giving the appearance of a sign that looks like the modern-day exclamation mark.

 Question mark (?)

 The question mark, or note of interrogation, has a somewhat esoteric history.
-One version of the story dates the question mark to the 8th century, when it was described as a lightening bolt-shaped punctus interrogative used for similar purposes.
+One version of the story dates the question mark to the 8th century when it was described as a lightning bolt-shaped punctus interrogative used for similar purposes.
 Another version dates the question mark to the Middle Ages and the Latin term quaestiō;, meaning question.
 This word was abbreviated as “Qo” and eventually transformed into the modern symbol, which looks not unlike the cursive letter Q.